ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/configuration.md

 my-profile:
   endpoint: grpc://your.ydb.cluster.fqdn:2135

-  # if using a custom CA for TLS, CA file can be specified:
+  # CA file location if using grpcs to the endpoint
   ca-file: /path/to/custom/ca/file

   # a username and password file if static credentials are used:
   user: your-ydb-user-name
   password-file: /path/to/password-file

-  # when using access
+  # when using access token
   token-file: /path/to/ydb/token

-  # if working with YDB clusters in Kubernetes, Kubernetes-specific options can be specified:
+  # if working with YDB clusters in Kubernetes, kubeconfig path can be specified:
   kubeconfig: /path/to/kube/config
   k8s-namespace: your-default-k8s-namespace
 ```

 ## Environment variables {#environment-variables}

 Alternatively, there is an option to specify several environment variables instead of passing command-line arguments or using [config files](#config-files).